The Orenda Program

 Based on 10,000 gallons (37,855 Liters)

 Orenda chemicals are the top of the line.
 Every product is NSF/ANSI-50 Certified, which means no artificial fillers or questionable ingredients.
 But perhaps more importantly than the quality of the products themselves, is the philosophy behind the company.
-Everything we do at Orenda–our procedures, our educational resources, our app, and our trainings–focuses on helping pool owners, operators and professionals manage water in a simplified, proactive way.
-The Orenda Program is one of minimalism, and purpose.
+Everything we do at Orenda from procedures, educational resources, our app, to our training, focuses on helping pool owners, operators and professionals manage water in a simplified, proactive way.
+The Orenda Program is one of minimalism and purpose.
 Nothing is recommended without a reason, and everything we advocate for is backed by science and/or field experience.

 The Orenda Philosophy: Proactive pool care with no chemical conflicts and no long-term byproducts left behind.

 While other chemical brands make lots of products, Orenda makes only a few powerful ones.
 And our line does not have any chemicals that conflict with one another.
 For instance, we do not make a phosphate-based sequestering agent, because we make a phosphate remover.
 Those two products would conflict with each other, and you would be left frustrated, having spent money on two chemicals that canceled each other out...and have only marginal (if any) positive results to show for it.

 This is less of a procedure than it is a guide outlining how to implement the Orenda Program and philosophy for your water.

 - Water thermometer

 - Plastic liquid and dry measuring cups (32 oz. size)

 - A reliable test kit that you take good care of